Lip sync: Musical theater

 The practice of syncing also occurs in musical theater, for much the same purpose as for musicians.
 A production may include a mix of lip synced and live musical numbers.
 In long-running shows, this may be done to help protect the performer's voice from strain and damage, as well as to maintain a high caliber of production.
 A notable example of using lip syncing as a special effect includes performances of The Phantom of the Opera, with swing actors in the same costumes as the lead actors give the illusion of the characters moving around the stage with some mystery.

 Parade floats

 Artists may also lip sync in situations in which their backup bands and sound reinforcement systems cannot be accommodated, such as the Macy's Thanksgiving Day Parade, which features popular singers lip syncing while riding floats.

-Psychological issues

-Unlike studio recording, live performance provides only one chance to sing each song correctly.
-An artist may worry that his or her voice is not strong enough, that it will sound noticeably different from recorded versions or that he or she will hit a wrong note.

-Incorrect allegations

-Sometimes lip syncing is incorrectly identified by fans sitting in the back of a stadium because of the time it takes sound to carry over distance.
-Viewers might, for example, see a drummer hit a kit before they actually hear the sound.
-The delay can be mistaken for poor synchronization of miming artists and a backing track.

-It is also possible that fans who are watching a live performance on a large-screen video display, either in the venue or remotely as in a live broadcast, are actually seeing a real lip sync timing error.
-These can be created by the video signal processing delay that occurs in the electronic video signal path between the on stage camera and the large screen displays.
-This lip sync error can cause those fans to perceive the performance as less entertaining or possibly negatively, as compared to a performance displayed without the electronically introduced error.

-There is a technical solution to this problem, the SMPTE ST-2064 standard, but unfortunately as of March 2018 it has not been adopted by any television production groups such as those who provide large venue television, or by broadcasters who provide live broadcasts.
-These video signal processing delays, the negative perceptions that are created and the SMPTE ST-2064 standard are discussed in audio to video synchronization.